-Manual deposits to your Plum account should now be instantaneous.
-But, Faster Payments Service requires you to approve each payment… so don’t abandon your bank’s (potentially slow) authorisation process, or your payment will fail!
+We can now support instantaneous manual deposits to your Plum account.
+Faster Payments Service requires you to approve each payment though… so don’t abandon your bank’s authorisation process, or your payment will fail!

 You are the reason that Plum exists 🙌